Skip to main content

 Antibiotics, 2020s: Pan-drug-resistance looms; the entire health system is now built on the assumption antibiotics work.

-The 4 phases of an Anthropocene trap, illustrated with the global rise of antibiotic resistance — the example used in the source paper (Fig 1b).
+The 4 phases of an Anthropocene trap, illustrated with the global rise of antibiotic resistance.
 Each of the 14 traps can be located in one of these phases.
 The framework currently places 12 of them in the trapping phase or close to it.

 The 5 trapping mechanisms repay a moment of attention, because they are what makes an ordinary crisis into a trap: